 1.6.3 The positive amplification control (PAC) is a check for effectiveness of the amplification and the Short Tandem Repeat (STR) analytical processes.
 This control should always show interpretable results consistent with the known genotype published in the DNA kit literature.
-If the positive amplification control does not produce the expected results, any samples associated with this control will be deemed inconclusive.
+No other interpretable peaks should be present.
+Peaks that are determined to be artifacts (elevated stutter, pull-up, etc) are not considered interpretable peaks.